mgrube/Gatekeeper/README.md

 codesign --remove-signature /Applications/Firefox.app/Contents/MacOS/firefox

 This will remove the signature that Gatekeeper is checking.
-This is a good first step, but doesn't get use all the way there.
+This is a good first step, but doesn't get us all the way there.

 ### Step 2: Remove Gatekeeper's quarantine file attribute